ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Introduction

-We consider the following three optimization problems, each of which is motivated by an application related to verifying the behavior of safety critical systems. \begin{itemize} \item Optimizing a convex function of the output of a network.
-This problem can be used to reason about the actions of a control network \citep{yang2019correctness,julian2020validation,katz2021generating} or to evaluate a generative adversarial network (GAN) by calculating the recall metric \citep{kynkaanniemi2019improved,katz2021verification}. \item Optimizing a convex function of the output of two networks in series subject to an adversarial attack at the output of the first network.
-This problem can be used to consider adversarial attacks on the input of a network when the input space is itself modeled by another network \citep{yang2019correctness,mirman2020robustness}. \item Maximizing the difference between the outputs of two networks given the same input.
-This problem can be used to compare a compressed and uncompressed network. \end{itemize} Optimizing a convex function of the output can be used to solve many neural network verification problems \citep{liu2019algorithms,strong2020global}.
+We consider the following three optimization problems, each of which is motivated by an application related to verifying the behavior of safety critical systems: \begin{itemize} \item Minimizing a convex function of the output of a network.
+This problem can be used to reason about the actions of a control network \citep{julian2020validation,katz2021generating}.
+It can also be used to evaluate a generative adversarial network (GAN), which is a network architecture often used to model high-dimensional data distributions, by calculating the recall metric \citep{kynkaanniemi2019improved,katz2021verification}. \item Minimizing a convex function of the output of two networks in series subject to an adversarial attack at the output of the first network.
+This problem can be used to consider adversarial attacks on the input of a network when the input space is itself modeled by another network \citep{mirman2020robustness}. \item Maximizing the difference between the outputs of two networks given the same input.
+This problem can be used to compare a compressed and uncompressed network. \end{itemize} Minimizing a convex function of the output can be used to solve many neural network verification problems \citep{liu2019algorithms,strong2020global}.
 The other two problems have received less attention in the literature.